Stop or reduce onscreen motion on Mac

-You can stop or reduce the movement of some elements on the screen — for example, when you open apps, switch between desktops, or open and close Notification Centre.
+You can stop or reduce the movement of some elements on the screen—for example, when you open apps, switch between desktops, or open and close Notification Center.
 This feature is especially useful for people who experience motion sickness or vertigo.

 You can also automatically dim the display of content that depicts flashing or strobing lights, and pause the display of rapid animated images such as GIFs.